 - Do not expect too much of yourself: There will be a whole blog post about this topic next week, but I wanted to be sure to mention it here.
 Set reasonable expectations for what you can do and remember what the holidays are actually supposed to be about.

-- Prep your kids, and yourselves: I recently posted a terrific article from my colleague Dr. Rebecca Schrag Hershberg, about how to stave off holiday season tantrums in young kids.
+- Prep your kids, and yourselves: Check out this terrific article from my colleague Dr. Rebecca Schrag Hershberg, about how to stave off holiday season tantrums in young kids.
 One piece of advice she gives is to prepare your kids for what the holidays will be like, so as to minimize surprise.
 This means reviewing what will happen—where will you travel, who will be there, and what will you do once you get there.
 We moms can prep ourselves too, by considering how each day is going to go and thinking ahead about how we’ll deal with both kid things (naps, snacks, etc.) and adult things (how we’ll respond to an overbearing relative, how we can take some time out for ourselves if we get too stressed).
 You can also try to set a holiday schedule in your head, but be aware that it might be difficult to stick to it.
 Which brings me to my caveat…

 Important caveat: There is a limit to what holiday planning can achieve.
 I can name literally dozens of things that can throw a wrench into carefully orchestrated holidays, like disrupted travel, kid illnesses, or staying in a home that’s not your own (more on that in a future post).
 Do the best you can to plan, but also recognize that chaos can and may ensue.
 It wouldn’t be the holidays with kids without a little bit (or a lot) of chaos!